When it comes to showing Formula 1 live in the United Kingdom, Sky F1 has become the undisputed king.

 Davidson has now transitioned into a Sky F1 pundit and can be seen operating the Sky Pad as he analyses key moments between and after sessions.

-The Brit also has stints in the commentary box during free practice and testing.
+The Briton also has stints in the commentary box during free practice and testing.

 Sky Sports F1 live stream